raihan2108/signet/README.md

-SIGNET requires python >=2.7 with cython pickle packege.
+SIGNet requires python >=2.7 with cython and pickle package.
 You will also need GSL library to build the code.
-In the setup.py you have the give the location of your GSL directory
+In the setup.py you have to give the location of your GSL directory in include_dirs and extra_link_args.
+Build the SIGNet using the following command: python setup.py build_ext --inplace Then you can run it on the dataset by changing the value of dataset_name